 This small crag is the first encountered when following the approach detailed above, about 40 minutes walk from the end of the forestry road, across generally benign Galloway moorland.
 The crag is easily seen and approached and is at NX514659.
 The crag is more easy angled than it first appears and there are three very easy routes, all about 20m long.
 Descend either side.
 This crag is nice as a quick warm-up venue if you are heading for the Slab of the Spout or the Spout of the Clints.

 A grand piece of Galloway granite, fairly clean and smooth and largely un-interrupted for 20 to 25m.
 The Slab of the Spout is located about 100m south of the Spout of the Clints and about half height on the hillside.
 There is a flat grassy base and a very pleasant outlook to the east.
 The crag loses the sun early, typically at 2-3pm.
-Protection is very tricky to arrange and requires many small to medium cams and faith in small flaring cracks.
+On the downside it is a long walk and protection is very tricky to arrange... it requires many small to medium cams and faith in small flaring cracks.
 Luckily the crux's of many routes are relatively low down, only 5m to 6m off the grass.
 Though the routes are only 25m long, a 50m or 60m rope is needed to reach belays which are well back from the top of the crag.
 Approach the Slab of the Spout as for the Knee above but continue onwards for about 20 minutes.
 The crag is clearly seen if following this approach.

 David McNicol leaving the heather behind on the first ascent of Pao de Spout, HVS 4c, Cairnsmore of Fleet.